East Africa: Tanzania and Zanzibar

 Camping in the park amongst the wildlife provides the chance to see and hear the natural sounds of the Serengeti, rather than just a sanitised glimpse of the animals.

-The Serengeti and the iconic Acacia seen in the background
+The Serengeti and Acacia Tree

 Expect to see leopards sleeping in acacia trees overhanging the Seronera River, as well as prides of lion, gazing out over their territory.
 Even outside the migration season, you will get to see herds of buffalo dotted around the plains, with elephant and giraffe in smaller groups.
 Gazelle, impala, topi and eland are all present in their thousands, ever alert to the dangers that the predators around them pose.

 There’s also jackal, hyena and the smaller but curiously beautiful serval cat, and a glance into the skies will reveal black eagles soaring high above.